milthorpe/TeaLeaf/README.md

 `profiler_on`

-This option turns the code's coarse grained internal profiler end.
-Timing information is reported at the end of the simulation in the tea.out file.
-The default is no profiling.
+This option does not currently work.
+Instead compile with the `-DENABLE_PROFILING` flag being passed to the OPTIONS parameter specified to the make command.

 `verbose_on`